eclipse-basyx/basyx-python-sdk/README.md

 The PyI40AAS project aims to provide an implementation of the Asset Administration Shell (AAS) for Industry 4.0 Systems, compliant with the meta model and interface specification provided in [the document “Details of the Asset Administration Shell” (v2.0)](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html).
-The implementation will include the data model as well as interface adapters for serving, retrieving, importing and exporting Asset Administration Shells.

 ## Features

-The `aas`-package provides the following features:

 * Modelling of AASs as Python objects (according to DotAAS sec.
 4)
 * (De-)serialization of AAS objects into/from JSON and XML (according to DotAAS sec.
 5)